The ultimate list of popular drinks in Italy to enjoy ‘la dolce vita’ on your trip to Italy

 Campari is the most popular Italian liquor made from aromatic herbs, plants and fruits.

 Today this prestigious Italian liqueur is sold in more than 190 countries worldwide.
 Campari is accredited as a national drink of Italy.
-The city of Novara in the Piedmont region on the north-west Italy is hometown of Campari.
-This world-famous liquor adorns aromatic bitter-sweet taste and dark red colour.
+The city of Novara in the Piedmont region in north-west Italy is the hometown of Campari.
+This world-famous liquor adorns aromatic bitter-sweet taste and dark red color.
 It is most commonly used for various cocktails.

-Limoncello is a world-renewed Italian lemon flavoured liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast and the Sorrento Peninsula.
+Limoncello is a world-renewed Italian lemon-flavored liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast, and the Sorrento Peninsula.